vecna/trackmap/unverified_media_list/README.md

 ## MEDIA LISTS

-These media lists has been scraped by various site, wikipedia and so on.
+These media lists has been scraped by various site, like wikipedia and other online resources.

 They can be **SERIOUSLY WRONG** about the news media usage in a country :(

-The goal is **having under analysis the most navigated news media per country**, so iif you checks your country list and update with human input, the project can really appreciate.

-## After media verification and selection

-The list is moved in ../verified\_media
+In the media list under the name of 'unverified' there are:

+  * missing some important media (please, update if you know about them)
+  * some not-media website that need to be removed
+  * and is needed a local-national separation among the media